Igigog/anomaly-modding-book/src/mapping/README.md

 ___

-**In short: Don't work with maps.
-You can compile and run new maps in the game, but it is not a pleasant experience in any way.
-You cannot change existing maps.
-Anomaly devs are working hard to fix this, and we expect the situation to get better with Anomaly 1.6.**

-**But, if you really are adventurous:**

-___

 To compile, you need to make a location build.
-To do this, open or [create](../blender/creating-a-location-in-blender.md) a location in the Level Editor in the SDK.

 For location build this is the minimum set: